|Oracle® Java ME Embedded Getting Started Guide for the Reference Platform (Qualcomm IoE)

-Reduced Instruction Set Computing.
-A CPU design based on simplified instruction sets that provide higher performance and faster execution of individual instructions.
+Reduced instruction set computing.
+A CPU design based on simplified instruction sets that provide higher performance and faster accomplishment of individual instructions.
 The ARM architecture is based on RISC design principles.

-Real-Time Library.
+Real-Time Library ARM.
 A group of tightly coupled libraries designed to solve the real-time and communication challenges of embedded systems based on ARM processor-based microcontroller devices.